PantherXOS/wiki.pantherx.org/Installation-guide.md

 4. Select "Connect automatically on startup"
 5. Confirm with "Apply"

-Whenever you want to activate Syncthing, just click on the traybar icon (greyed out circle) and click "Continue".
+Whenever you want to activate Syncthing, just click on the traybar icon (grayed out circle) and click "Continue".

 ### Albert